jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### AppImage Install

 Find 3 [AppImage install packages](https://appimage.org/ "AppImages install"), follow the instrctions to install and run these AppImages on both Ubuntu 18.04 and Fedora 30.

-#### Ubuntu window mangers and desktop environment
+Take a screenshot of the command needed to run the AppImage and the corresponding first screen of that application from the [AppImage GitHub repo](https://appimage.github.io/apps "AppImage GitHub Repo").
+This can be on a system of your choice.

+1) Subsurface
+1) Archipelago
+1) LibrePCB

+#### Window Mangers

 You will chose 1 of the window managers from the categories listed earlier in the chapter and from the Ubuntu Software Center install them.
 Once installed you need to log out and restart your session.
 In order to change the default window manager or desktop environment you need to find the Ubuntu logo icon in the upper right hand corner of the login screen.

 ![*Change Window Mangers*](images/Chapter-04/ubuntu-window-manager.png "Change")